We have a robust set of policies and procedures

 Assessment and Achievements

-We have recently invested in Tapestry – an online journal which allows the staff to observe the children on a daily basis using photographs, videos and written comments.
-Parents are asked to sign a simple consent form – after that, they are given their own personal pass code which enables secure access to their child’s profile.
+We use Tapestry,an online journal which allows the staff to observe the children on a daily basis using photographs, videos and written comments.
+Parents are asked to sign a simple consent form,after that, they are given their own personal pass code which enables secure access to their child’s profile.
 Parents can then look at photographs, videos and observations, and make comments on their child’s activities and so on.
 This is a great way for parents to be involved in their child’s learning and development – and is easily and securely accessible through mobile phones, tablets or computers.
 Every term you will be invited into nursery to speak to your child’s key worker.
 This is an opportunity to look at your child’s progress review and discuss any relevant issues with a member of staff.
 We try to keep these meetings as flexible as possible to fit around work and other family commitments - we’ll always try to accommodate parents as much as possible.
 We do offer an open door policy where you are free to speak to a member of staff at any time regarding any issues or concerns you may have.

 We believe in early intervention and the importance of a child’s early years for developing and learning.
 We take great pride in helping children achieve to their full potential what ever stage of development they are at.
 We put targets and strategies in place for children who need additional support and work very closely with outside agencies including speech and language therapists, support workers and Physiotherapists.
 Wherever possible we endeavour to include all children regardless of their disability, putting steps in place to support the child and assessing how young children are learning and developing by observing them frequently.
 We use information that we gain from observations – as well as from photographs or videos of the children – to document their progress and plan for their next steps in learning.
 As well as planning around topics and themes, we also plan for the individual child where their interests, needs and abilities are taken into consideration.